Rural Health And Substance Abuse

-Illicit Substance Abuse in Rural Communities
+Illicit Substance Abuse In Rural Communities

-Difficulty Finding Treatment in Rural America
+Difficulty Finding Treatment In Rural America

 The primary roadblock many rural Americans face when seeking addiction treatment is access to services.
-82% of people living in rural counties have no access to detox services within their area.
+In fact, 82% of people living in rural counties have no access to detox services within their area.
 This means individuals in need of treatment must travel long distances (often multiple times a week) to recover from a drug or alcohol addiction.
-Moreover, many people suffering from addiction have either inadequate means of transportation and/or funds to pay for treatment.
+Moreover, many people suffering from addiction have inadequate means of transportation and/or funds to pay for treatment.

-Traveling for Rehab
+Traveling For Rehab

 The Substance Abuse and Mental Health Services Administration (SAMHSA) believes that access to proper substance abuse care is vital for reversing the tide of overdose deaths across the country.
 While the Affordable Care Act has increased the availability of treatment options and reduced drug and alcohol rehab costs for many, rural areas still lack many necessary treatment options.
 For some, traveling for rehab is the best way to begin recovery.
 This allows individuals to be more selective when choosing a rehab center.
-Then, individuals are able to free themselves of hometown triggers for substance abuse and focus on healing once they arrive.
+Individuals are able to free themselves of hometown triggers for substance abuse and focus on healing once they arrive.